Hope. Heal. Thrive.

 - How paying spousal maintenance will impact your spouse’s ability to pay their bills.

-- If either you or your spouse contributed to the other’s training, education, or earning power.
+- If you or your spouse contributed to the other’s training, education, or earning power.

 - Your age, earning ability, employment history, and emotional and physical condition.

-- You and your spouse’s educational and employment skills and how long you would need to get training or education.
+- You and your spouse’s educational and employment skills and how long you need training or education.

 - If you or your spouse wasted community property.